lopspec/lopspec/docs/cookbook/configuration.rst

 Configuration
 =============

+Lopspec looks for the following configuration files when ran which can override its built-in defaults.
+It will look for the follow files:

+* ``lopspec.dist.yml`` - In the root of your project.
-Some things in lopspec can be configured in a ``lopspec.yml`` or ``lopspec.yml.dist`` file in the root of your project (the directory where you run the ``lopspec`` command).
+* ``lopspec.yml`` - Also looked for in the root of your project.
+* ``.lopspec.yml`` - Looked for in your home folder HOME (Unix) or USERPROFILE (Windows).

-You can use a different config file name and path with the ``--config`` option:
+You can also use the ``-c`` or ``--config`` command line option to use an additional custom file.

 .. code-block:: bash

     $ bin/lopspec run --config path/to/different-lopspec.yml

-You can also specify default values for config variables across all repositories by creating the file ``.lopspec.yml`` in your home folder (Unix systems).
-Lopspec will use your personal preference for all settings that are not defined in the project's configuration.
+Lopspec looks for the files in the order given with any settings found in the later files overwriting earlier settings from any of the previous files.

 .. _configuration-suites:

 PSR-4
 -----

 **lopspec** assumes a PSR-4 mapping of namespaces to the src and spec directories by default.
 So for example running:

 .. code-block:: bash